henriquepm/henriquepm.github.io/index.md

 ---
 title: "Personal site"
 ---
 Welcome to my personal website!
 My name is Henrique Piñeiro Monteagudo and I am MSc student in Computer Vision.
-If you want to know more about me to the [about me](https://henriquepm.github.io/about) section.
+You can check the [about me](https://henriquepm.github.io/about) section if you are interested in my background.
 In this web I will try to share any signifcant news or worthy insights.
-You can also find my social network profiles, feel free to say hi!
+My social network profiles and email are also available, feel free to contact me for anything relevant.